epiliper/sbt_py/README.md

 * additional submission comment 1
 * additional submission comment 2

+*More columns will eventually be added; feel free to make a request*

 ### To run

 `python3 sbt_gen.py <name of .csv file> <name of sbt to be generated>`